julianbrowne/piggybank/readme.md

 Piggybank is instantiated with the root server calls are to be made to.
 Beware of Same Origin Policy if calling to a host/port combo that's different from the one Piggbank is running on.
 There's no [JSONP](http://en.wikipedia.org/wiki/JSONP) support in Piggybank yet.
 Cross domain calls will work through Piggybank/JQuery as long as the remote host is set up to suport [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

+#### Arguments

+Any keys passed as the second argument object will come back in the results list, making it easier to identify individual calls later. e.g.

+    manager.addCall("/that", { method: "post", name: "posting some data to /that" });

+#### Call Order
-Calls will then be made in the order "/this", then "/that", then "/theother".

-Piggybank will then collate results from all calls, returing only when all have completed.
+Calls will be made in the order "/this", then "/that", then "/theother".
+Piggybank will then collate results from all calls, returing only when all have completed or timed out.

+#### Results
-Results passed as results object to the resultWriter function with integer keys denoting the results of each call.

-e.g. obj[0] is result of first call, obj[1] result of second etc.

-Each result object contains the http response code status (obj.status) and the textual equivilent (obj.text).
+Results passed as results object to the resultWriter function with integer keys denoting the results of each call. e.g. obj[0] is result of first call, obj[1] result of second etc. Each result object contains the http response code status (obj.status) and the textual equivilent (obj.text).

 e.g.

     {
         "0": {
             "url":"test.html",
+            "data" : {
                 "method":"get",
+                "id":"0"
+            },
             "status":200,
             "text":"OK"
         },

         "1": {
             "url":"index.html",
+            "data" : {
                 "method":"post",
+                "id":"1"
+            },
             "status":200,
             "text":"OK"
         },

         "2": {
             "url":"not-there.html",
+            "data" : {
                 "method":"put",
+                "id":"2"
+            },
             "status":404,
             "text":"Not Found"
         }